rs/zerolog/README.md

 ```

 **zerolog** allows for logging at the following levels (from highest to lowest):
-- panic (PanicLevel, 5)
+- panic (`zerolog.PanicLevel`, 5)
-- fatal (FatalLevel, 4)
+- fatal (`zerolog.FatalLevel`, 4)
-- error (ErrorLevel, 3)
+- error (`zerolog.ErrorLevel`, 3)
-- warn (WarnLevel, 2)
+- warn (`zerolog.WarnLevel`, 2)
-- info (InfoLevel, 1)
+- info (`zerolog.InfoLevel`, 1)
-- debug (DebugLevel, 0)
+- debug (`zerolog.DebugLevel`, 0)

-You can set the Global logging level to any of these options using the SetGlobalLevel function in the zerolog package, passing in one of the given constants above, e.g. zerolog.InfoLevel would be the "info" level.
+You can set the Global logging level to any of these options using the `SetGlobalLevel` function in the zerolog package, passing in one of the given constants above, e.g. `zerolog.InfoLevel` would be the "info" level.
 Whichever level is chosen, all logs with a level greater than or equal to that level will be written.
-To turn off logging entirely, pass the Disabled constant.
+To turn off logging entirely, pass the `zerolog.Disabled` constant.

 #### Setting Global Log Level
 ```go